membrane/api-gateway/README.md

 ## JSON Web Tokens

 The API below only allows requests with valid tokens from Microsoft's Azure AD.
-You can also use the JWT token validator for other identity providers.
+You can also use the JWT validator for other identity providers.

 ```xml
 <api port="8080">